-- Can I transfer an Inherited IRA/401(k) or other retirement plan?
+- Can I transfer or rollover an Inherited IRA/401(k) or other retirement plan?

 - How long does it take for my rollover to be completed?

-- Can I transfer my existing SEP IRA to Betterment?
+- Can I transfer or rollover my existing SEP IRA to Betterment?

 - How do I use the indirect rollover process to move my IRA into Betterment?